Approximate Modularity Revisited: Preliminaries

 \subsubsection{Kalton Constants for Symmetric Set Functions}

-The analysis of Kalton constants becomes much easier in special cases.
 Here we give tight bounds on $\Kalton$ for symmetric set functions.
 A set function $f$ is \emph{symmetric} if for every two sets $S$ and $T$, $|S| = |T| \implies f(S) = f(T)$.
 A symmetric set function over $[n]$ can be represented as a function over integers $f:\{0,\dots,n\}\to\mathbb{R}$.
 The following example shows that $\Kalton\ge 1/2$ for symmetric set functions, and Proposition \ref{pro:symm} shows this is tight.

 \begin{example} For every $n\in\mathbb{N}_{\ge 0}$, consider the symmetric set function $f_n$ over $[n]$ where $f_n([n])=-\epsilon$ and $f_n(S)=0$ for every other set $S$.
 Let $g_\delta$ be a symmetric linear set function over $[n]$ such that $g_\delta(\{j\})=-\frac{\epsilon j}{n} + \delta$ for every $0\le j\le n$.
 Observe that $g_\delta$ is $\max\{\delta, \epsilon-\frac{\epsilon}{n} - \delta\}$-close to $f_n$.
 When $\delta=\frac{\epsilon}{2}-\frac{\epsilon}{2n}$, the distance is minimized and $g_\delta$ is a closest linear function to $f_n$.
 Thus $f_n$ is tightly $\delta$-linear.
 This shows that for every $\kappa <1/2$, there exists $n$ such that $f_n$ is tightly $\delta$-linear for $\delta = \frac{\epsilon}{2}-\frac{\epsilon}{2n}>\kappa\epsilon$. \end{example}